mcfadd/Job_Shop_Schedule_Problem/README.md

 * On a machine, there can be no overlap in start and end times for any job task.
 * Tasks within the same job cannot be started unless all other tasks within the same job with a sequence number less than the current task are complete.
 * Each task can only be run on certain machines.
-* The program must produce a schedule in 10 minutes or less.

 **Data**
 * [jobTasks.csv](https://github.com/mcfadd/Job_Shop_Schedule_Problem/tree/master/data/data_set2/jobTasks.csv)